 An infection prevention officer at the hospital along with key clinical personnel and administrators had to give the OK for the prototype mask to be manufactured.

-“To match steps with crisis is to dance with uncertainty,” say investigators with the University of Colorado in a study in the American Journal of Infection Control.
-“A structure for decision making and executive sponsorship is necessary to allow available information to be rapidly assembled and then decisively acted upon.”
+o match steps with crisis is to dance with uncertainty,” say investigators in study findings published in the American Journal of Infection Control.1 “A structure for decision-making and executive sponsorship is necessary to allow available information to be rapidly assembled and then decisively acted upon.”

-“Based on the vital importance of being able to deliver PPE in preserving the health and trust of the medical workforce, our academic medical center elected to pursue this avenue to meet what was potentially going to be an unmet need based on the information available early in the pandemic,” the study states.
+“Based on the vital importance of being able to deliver PPE in preserving the health and trust of the medical workforce, our academic medical center elected to pursue this avenue to meet what was potentially going to be an unmet need based on the information available early in the pandemic,” the authors state.
 “As of this point, these novel masks, and the manufacturing capability to create more, remain in reserve.
-However, based on our experience, the iterative process from design to production required several months and subsequent waves of COVID-19 have demonstrated that regional supplies of equipment can be strained long after the initial surge has passed.”
+However, based on our experience, the iterative process from design to production required several months, and subsequent waves of COVID-19 have demonstrated that regional supplies of equipment can be strained long after the initial surge has passed.”

-They wanted to design a mask that afforded the same protection as an N95 respirator.
+The investigators wanted to design a mask that afforded the same protection as an N95 respirator.
 It would need to be able to be decontaminated and reused and be able to fit inside a face shield without causing fogging.

-The study concludes: “Healthcare organizations facing similar crisis in the future need to make this decision early.
+The study concludes: “Health care organizations facing similar crisis in the future need to make this decision early.
 One way or another, by the time the surge peaks, or next pandemic wave arrives, the die is cast.”

 SOURCE FOR ILLUSTRATION: Cumbler E, Wittig M, Jacobson N, et al. Contingency planning for healthcare worker masks in case of medical supply chain failure: Lessons learned in novel mask manufacturing from COVID-19 Pandemic.
 Am J Infect Control.
 Published online August 4, 2021.
 Accessed August 7, 2021. doi:https://doi.org/10.1016/j.ajic.2021.07.018